 Pruning

-Pruning is necessary for Kiwi vine, for this, sorting is the most challenging task.
-Shorting the vines with the help of a sharp knife, when the plant remains dormant in winter, it can prune 2-3 times in the summer season.
-You can leave any branch that produces fruit in last season.
+Pruning the kiwi vine is the most challenging task.
+Cut the vines short with the help of a sharp knife; in winter when the plant remains dormant, it can be pruned 2-3 times in the summer season.
+You can leave any branches that bore fruit in the previous season.

-In the summer, you can trim any long and arching vines in pruning which will not produce fruit.
+In the summer, you can prune any long and droopy vines that will not produce fruit.
 You can also remove non-flowering vines.
-Read more.

 Harvesting